mensfeld/Css-Image-Embedder/README.md

 # CSS Image Embedder

 Css Image Embedder puts your background files directly into corresponding CSS file.
-Thanks to that - your server needs to handle fewer requests and the page layout renders smoothly (whole stylesheet at once).
+Thanks to this - your server needs to handle fewer requests and the page layout renders smoothly (whole stylesheet at once).

 ## INSTALL

     gem install css_image_embedder

 # USAGE

+## Rails 3.0

 Add gem to your gemfile: